* Negotiations resume after marathon weekend talks

 by their members remain classified as union work and subject to

-the union's contract terms, even after individuals holding them
+the union's contract terms, even after employees holding them

 The ports of Los Angeles and Long Beach together handled